-- Users who sync My Drive from the cloud may be asked how they wish to sync their files.
+- Users who sync My Drive from the cloud might be asked how they wish to sync their files.

-- Users who sync folders from their computer will be asked how they wish to sync their files, including whether they would like to back up to Google Photos or sync with Drive.
+- Users who sync folders from their computer are asked how they wish to sync their files, including whether they would like to back up to Google Photos or sync with Drive.

-- Users can then launch Drive for desktop, which will sync files according to the settings they selected.
+- Launch Drive for desktop, which syncs files according to the settings you selected.

-The wizard will help your users transition their accounts from Backup and Sync to Drive for desktop.
-It will recommend specific settings based on the user’s local storage and current syncing preferences and to minimize changes to users’ workflows.
-The guided flow may recommend mirroring files in order to reduce user change, since this is how Backup and Sync operated.
+The wizard helps your users transition their accounts from Backup and Sync to Drive for desktop.
+It recommends specific settings based on the user’s local storage, current syncing preferences and attempts to minimize changes to users’ workflows.
+The guided flow might recommend mirroring files in order to reduce user change, because this is how Backup and Sync operated.

-You can recommend which option your users should choose, mirroring or streaming, depending on if your organization prefers to keep files primarily on the local disk or in the cloud.
+You can recommend which option your users should choose, mirroring or streaming, depending on whether or not your organization prefers to keep files primarily on the local disk or in the cloud.